 For example, rather than “5 Tips for Getting Stains out of Your Carpet,” try to come up with something more specific that narrows your idea: “5 Tips under $5” or “5 Tricks from 5 Different Cultures.”
 The information may be online but scattered across multiple websites and not commonly pitched from the particular angle you created.
 Voilà!
 New article.

 Come up with a fun or exciting way to talk about your keyword.
-This sounds similar to the first strategy but deals more specifically with easy-to-find information that may be commonly presented in a very standard and boring manner.
+This sounds similar to the first strategy but deals more specifically with easy-to-find information commonly presented in a very standard and boring manner.

 For example, I recently read an article about how to take care of your teeth.
 The author illustrated healthy principles by writing ironically about how to ruin your teeth.
 Many online articles talk about strengthening and taking care of teeth, but this author covered her topic in a clever and backward manner.
 This made the article fun, engaging, and unique, rather than simply informational, potentially boring, and similar to every other article on the subject.

-There are many other strategies to writing fun and engaging articles.
-And the best strategy is to come up with your own idea—that way you don’t have to worry about surface-level information.
+There are many other strategies to writing fun and engaging content.
+And the best strategy is to come up with your own idea.
 But when you feel a topic is over-saturated, a unique twist on a common topic is a great way to go.

 Real, pertinent, and even helpful information is not enough to get noticed online.
 You have to stand out.
 You have to offer the reader something that no one else does.
 So be creative and think outside the box!

-What strategies do you use to turn a keyword into an engaging topic?
+What strategies do you use to take your keyword and turn it into engaging content?